 People image: Hannah Devereux

-Ben Addy is the founder and co-Director of Moxon and the lead architect on The Fife Arms project.
+Ben Addy is the founder and Managing Director of Moxon and the lead architect on The Fife Arms project.
 Under Ben’s direction, Moxon have been awarded for design, construction excellence and conservation.
-We share in Ben a passion for sustainability and community which see’s him sit on the RIBA’s Building Futures Advisory Board and he’s also a member of the assessment panel for the Cairngorms LEADER programme, which supports community-led rural development in the Eastern Highlands of Scotland.
+We share with Ben a passion for sustainability and community which sees him sit on the RIBA’s Building Futures Advisory Board and he’s also a member of the assessment panel for the Cairngorms LEADER programme, which supports community-led rural development in the Eastern Highlands of Scotland.